akshar-raaj/designing-data-intensive-applications/storage-and-retrieval/README.md

 place,{'city': 'Hyderabad', 'country': 'India'}

-It would look like the following on disk: n a m e , b o b \n p l a c e , { c i t y : H
+It would look like the following on disk:

+    n a m e , b o b \n p l a c e , { c i t y : H

 Each character would take say 1 byte on disk.
-Every byte is separated from the next by a space.

 Writing a key-value pair can be very performant as it's append-only.
 Worth mentioning, it would be sequential write and not random write.
 However reading from this file can be O(n) if there is no index.

-Two things worth mentioning about indexes:
-- It is metadata, and not actual data.
-Index can be deleted without deleting the actual data.
-- It's *derived* from real data.

-The downside of indexes are they create **overheads** during write.
-The **benefit** is it improves read performance.

 An in-memory hash-map can be used as an index.
 The key of hash-map would be the same key as that used during writing.
 The value would be the byte offset in the file.
-The hash-map would look like:
+The in-memory hash-map index would look like:
 {name: 0, place: 9}
 This hash-map can make even reads operation as O(1).
 Only one file **seek** would have to be performed.
+And that too would be avoided if the data is in the filesystem cache.

 This storage-engine is used in **Bitcask** storage engine of **Riak** database.

-This storage engine can be very efficient if all keys can fit in the memory.

 ### Deal with growing file size

-If a single apend-only file is used it can grow, become unmanageable and can reach the hard-disk limit.
+If a single apend-only file is used it can grow, become unmanageable and can reach the disk limit.

 - Use segments instead of a single large file.
 - Compaction and merging of segments

+Compaction: Throwing away duplicate keys from a segment and keeping only the most recent update for each key.
+Merging: Combining several segments into a single segment.

 ### Deleting records